product icon

 Paraglide JS comes with various strategies to determine the locale out of the box.

 The strategy is defined with the strategy option.
-The order of the strategies in the array defines the priority.
+The priority is determined by the order of the strategies in the array.
 The first strategy that returns a locale will be used.

-In the example below, the locale is first determined by the cookie strategy.
+In the example below, the cookie strategy first determines the locale.
 If no cookie is found, the baseLocale is used.

 compile({